zilogfa/NexCrow/README.md

 ## Usage

-.
-Home Page: View posts from followed users, and create new posts.
+- Home Page: View posts from followed users, and create new posts.
-.
-Profile Page: View and edit your user profile.
+- Profile Page: View and edit your user profile.
-.
-Search: Search for other users.
+- Search: Search for other users.
-.
-Alerts and Notifications: Stay up to date with interactions on your posts.
+- Alerts and Notifications: Stay up to date with interactions on your posts.

 ## Features

-1. User authentication and profiles.
+- User authentication and profiles.
-2. Posting text and images.
+- Posting text and images.
-3. Liking posts and comments.
+- Liking posts and comments.
-4. Commenting on posts.
+- Commenting on posts.
-5. Following and unfollowing users.
+- Following and unfollowing users.
-6. Real-time alerts and notifications.
+- Real-time alerts and notifications.

 ## Technologies Used

-. ackend: Flask, SQLAlchemy
+- Backend: Flask, SQLAlchemy
-.
-Frontend: HTML, CSS, JavaScript
+- Frontend: HTML, CSS, JavaScript
-.
-Database: PostgreSQL
+- Database: PostgreSQL
-.
-Deployment: [Add Deployment Platform]
+- Deployment: [Add Deployment Platform]

 ## Contributing